-Roots are very small, thin, and ALWAYS curved.
-As you get older, the canals get smaller, and more difficult to FIND.
-And once they are located, they are often difficult to CLEAN OUT ENTIRELY.
+Roots are very small, thin, and always curved.
+As you get older, the canals get smaller, and more difficult to locate.
+And once they are located, they are often difficult to clean out entirely.

 Dentists use very SMALL, THIN files, which do have some flex, but can break off in the tooth.
 Depending on where the dentist is in the procedure dictates if the file needs to be removed or not.
+Sometimes files are left in teeth without adverse outcomes.
 Endodontists also have special techniques and tools which can be used to remove broken files.